-Introduction to Stock Market in India
+Introduction to the Stock Market in India

 Stock Exchange Market in India

-In the Indian Stock Market, the majority of the trading takes place on its two stock exchanges market in India which are:
+In the Indian Stock Market, the majority of the trading takes place on its two stock exchanges market in India, which are:

-- The Bombay Stock Exchange (BSE) and,
+- The Bombay Stock Exchange (BSE)

 - The National Stock Exchange (NSE)